ericat/git-tips/README.md

 <body>
 ```

-Git uses capitalisation and the imperative mood when merging or reverting, so that's what we use too:
+Git uses capitalisation and the imperative mood when merging or reverting, so that's what we use:

 __Good__ `Add validation error msg`

 __Bad__ `adding validation error msg`

-Some people prefer to use lowercase.
-This works well with labels, for example:
+Some people prefer to use _lowercase_.
+This works well with _labels_, for example:

 `docs(changelog): update change log to beta.5`

 A handy table for labels: